 Featuring Cherish-Lovina Isoka-Onwordi

 Wondering how you could join and learn from some of the nation’s top experts in the Tech, Data and Design space?
-Look no further as Sainsbury’s Engineering Jumpstart Programme is officially open and accepting applications.
+Look no further than Sainsbury’s Engineering Jumpstart Programme.

 If you’re imagining what it’ll be like, we’ve got you covered in our Jumpstarting my Career in Tech with Sainsbury’s series where we go behind the scenes and speak with real-live Sainsbury’s Tech Academy candidates and find out how they help create better retail experiences for Sainsbury’s customers using tech.
 We spoke with Cherish to find out about her experience from the world of science to a whole new world of Tech.
 Let's get into it!